STADIUM DUDE’S NHL ARENA RANK: #29

 But it’s not a hockey market.
 You’re in (college) basketball country.
 Attendance is directly tied to the on-ice performance, falling drastically in poor seasons, rebounding in strong ones.
 Add a non-central arena location, and the result is an often partially-filled rink.

-The fans who DO show up tend to be festive, friendly and loud.
+The fans who DO show up tend to be festive and friendly.
 Fans’ hockey knowledge varies from “die-hard” to “person who would try an open a puck if they caught one”.
-Attendees are treated to several new traditions unique to the team.
-In 2018-19, the Canes adopted the “Storm Surge” following a win: a choreographed full team celebration that fans loved and hockey purists hated.
-When Canadian curmudgeon Don Cherry called them, “A Bunch of Jerks”, the Canes adopted that moniker and have been using it in marketing materials since.
 The sounding of the pregame hurricane warning siren helps get the crowd pumped up.
-They have a pig mascot and a live pig “good luck charm” to honor North Carolina BBQ.
+They have a pig mascot (Stormy) and a live pig “good luck charm” (Hamilton) to honor North Carolina BBQ.
 The Scorpions’ “Rock You Like a Hurricane” gets used appropriately throughout the game.
 And they use attractive cheerleaders to bring a little extra oomph to the in-arena experience.